 Laser cutting works by directing a highly concentrated laser beam onto the product, resulting in a precisely cut edge with a high-quality surface finish and an accurate reproduction of your design or product requirements.

-Utilising all of our machines we can cut Stainless Steel, Mild Steel & Galvanised Steel ranging from a thickness of 1 thou to 1.6mm, Acrylic and Wood ranging from 0.5mm thick to 15mm thick, however, each of our machines has their own capabilities and Specialities.
+Utilising all of our machines we can manufacture from, ranging from a thickness of 1 thou to 15mm

 Laser engraving is a process where the laser beam physically removes the surface of the material to create a cavity that reveals an image at eye level.

 During the engraving process the aligned laser fires, creating extremely high temperature.
 This causes the material to essentially vaporize, resulting in a cavity in the surface being created.
 Deeper marks with the laser engraver can be achieved by repeating with several passes.